When Dementia is in the House: Advice for Parents

 Dementia Info Links

-This information prepared in conjunction with Dalhousie University, Powerhouse Project, McMaster University, Canadian Dementia Knowledge Translation Network (CDKTN), Baycrest, University of Toronto, Factor-Inwentash Faculty of Social Work, the Government of Canada, Networks of Centre of Excellence, and NICE.
+This information is copyrighted by Katherine Nichols and Tiffany Chow, MD.
+It is presented with the sponsorship of Dalhousie University, Powerhouse Project, McMaster University, Canadian Dementia Knowledge Translation Network (CDKTN), Baycrest, University of Toronto, Factor-Inwentash Faculty of Social Work, the Government of Canada, Networks of Centre of Excellence, and NICE.